efstathiosntonas/ngx-form/README.md

 CAUTION: This is a work in progress, do not use in dev enviroment.

-Project is built using the MEA2N/MEAN2 stack
+Project is built using the MEA2N/MEAN2 stack.
+This project is a good angular2-seed.

-Design is minimal, later on i will make it much better and more beatiful.

 ## TODO
 1. ~~Create upload logic in Angular2~~ Done, the form is submitted by leveraging XHR, all images are saved at `uploadsForlder/user._id` path so every user has it's own folder seperated by id.